 In addition to its terrifying Cultists, Traveler-59 also has access to a much more dangerous version of the Mastermind, the Prodigy.
 This unit, like the Cultists can mind control enemy units but can also control structures like Mastermind.
 This means it can sneak into the enemy's base, mind control an important structure and force a sell-off, earning some cash for the Prodigy's commander.
 Another feature of the Prodigy is that it can mind control multiple units in a small area (albeit for a short period only), which can throw an densely packed advancing enemy column into disarray and can teleport by itself to, giving it excellent mobility and it can also teleport other units to it's side, allowing for quick relocation of units across the battlefield or saving a badly damaged unit like the Eradicator from certain doom.
 That being said it lacks defense weapons and is highly vulnerable to anti-infantry units like Commandos, which it cannot mind-control.

 Shock Troopers are the Scrin's primary infantry unit throughout most of the game.
-The buzzers are useful for scouting and anti-infantry but not much else while disintegrators are cheap and can be rushed early but often become less useful in the mid-late game due their squishiness and lack of mobility (unless you're playing Traveler-59).
-Shock Troopers on the other hand are incredibly mobile (with their blink packs and advanced articulators) and well armored for a unit that costs 800 only.
-With plasma launchers they become super effective against nearly all targets (including aircraft and even infantry) and are incredibly versatile as well.
+The Buzzers are useful for scouting and anti-infantry purposes, but not much else, while Disintegrators are cheap and can be rushed early.
+However, they often become less useful in the mid-late game due to their squishiness and lack of mobility (unless you're playing Traveler-59).
+On the other hand, Shock Troopers are incredibly mobile with their blink packs and advanced articulators.
+They are also well armored for a unit that costs only 800.
+Equipped with plasma launchers, they become super effective against nearly all targets, including aircraft and infantry.
+Moreover, they are incredibly versatile.
 Like all Scrin infantry, they can heal in Tiberium, making them good for guarding Tiberium fields or chasing weakened units that try to cross them.

 The Corrupter is perhaps one of the Scrin's most valuable assets.
 Apart from being an anti-infantry and anti-structure vehicle, it can also heal friendly Scrin units simply by force-firing on them (it sprays Tiberium liquid as a weapon), enemy Scrin units will take damage.
 This healing ability makes it function like sort of a combat medic, damaged vehicles (including infantry) can be pulled back, healed by a nearby corrupter, and quickly be sent back into battle, negating the need to return to a Warp Sphere just to get repairs.
 Corrupters are often used to support Eradicator Hexapods as their healing can stack, allowing to Hexapod to be almost indestructible.
 Obviously a smart commander would have to target the Corrupters first due to their healing ability but with units to guard their flanks, the Corrupters should remain safe.